hynek/svcs/README.md

 ### Registries

-A **`Registry`** allows to register factories for certain types.
+A **`svcs.Registry`** allows to register factories for types.
 It's expected to live as long as your application lives.
-Its only job is to store and retrieve factories.
+Its only job is to store and retrieve factories along with some metadata.

 It is possible to register either factory callables or values: